drowe67/codec2-dev/README_data.md

 Encoding only voice data is easy with the FreeDV API.
 Simply use the freedv_tx() function and provide it with speech samples.
 Likewise encoding only data is also easy.
 Make sure to provide a source of data frames using the freedv_set_callback_data() function, and use the freedv_datatx() function to generate frames.

-However there are many usecases where one would like to transmit a mix of voice and data.
+However there are many use cases where one would like to transmit a mix of voice and data.
 For example one might want to transmit their callsign in a machine readable format, or a short position report.
 There are a few ways to do this:

 ### Data bursts at start and/or end of transmission

 This method simply transmits voice frames during the transmission, except for a few moments.
 For example when the user keys the radio the software uses the freedv_datatx() function for a number of frames before switching to regular voice frames.
 Likewise when the user releases the key the software may hold it for a number of frames to transmit data before it releases the actual radio.

-Be carefull though: depending on your setup (radio, pc, soundcard, etc) the generated frames and the keying of your radio might not be perfectly in sync and the first or last frames might be lost in the actual transmission.
+Be careful though: depending on your setup (radio, PC, soundcard, etc) the generated frames and the keying of your radio might not be perfectly in sync and the first or last frames might be lost in the actual transmission.
 Make sure to take this into account when using this method.

 ### Data and voice interleaved

 Another method is to generate a mixed stream of frames.
-Compared to a small burst at begin or end a lot more data can be send.
+Compared to a small burst at the beginning or end a lot more data can be sent.
 We only need a way to choose between voice or data such that the recovered speech at the other side is not impacted.

 #### Detect voice activity